-Following completion of these regulatory reviews, the earliest that construction on the Maplewood Marine Restoration Project could start is expected to be late summer 2019, for a period of approximately eight months.
-To mitigate potential impacts to fish and fish habitat from construction, most work would be scheduled to occur within the annual least-risk work window for Burrard Inlet (August 16 to February 28).
-For any work that occurs outside of this least-risk window, appropriate mitigation measures would be put in place.
+Project procurement and construction are anticipated to occur in the second and third quarters of 2019, respectively.
+Construction is expected to take approximately eight months, and to mitigate potential impacts to fish and fish habitat from construction, most work will be scheduled to occur within the annual least-risk work window for Burrard Inlet (August 16 to February 28).
+For any work that occurs outside of this least-risk window, appropriate mitigation measures will be put in place.

 The project team continues to work closely with Aboriginal groups while also engaging stakeholders and regulators, and will notify the public of project updates, as appropriate.
-The project design may change based on further consultation and technical input.